cake-build/website/README.md

 ## Blog

-The Cake site contains a blog where important announcements and other relevant information are posted.
+The Cake site contains a blog where important announcements,important updates and other relevant information and many more information are are posted.
 The blog posts can be found under `./input/blog`.
 As with documentation pages, blog posts are written in Markdown.
 The file name for each blog post contains its published date in the format `YYYY-MM-DD-title.md`.

 ## Addins